YuzuMin/Hololive-GEN2-Nakiri-Ayame-Noises/README.md

 # Hololive GEN2 Nakiri Ayame Noises
- GitHub repository for Uto Noises Android App
+ GitHub repository for Ayame Noises Android App

 # Nakiri Ayame Noises
 Ayame Noises is a clicker app for Android smartphones and tablets that brings Nakirium to you by playing noises made by Ayame.